 OneSight has partnered with various eye care providers to collect, such as LensCrafters, Sears Optical, and Pearle Vision.
-So you can drop off your old eyeglasses at any of the partnered stores.
+You can drop off your old eyeglasses at any partnered store.

 National Vision, Inc. is a large optical retailer that operates two programs: 20/20 Quest and Frames for the World.
 They distribute used eyewear to qualified non-profit clinics in developing countries all across the globe.

 What Not To Do With Old Eyeglasses

 Do not throw away your old eyeglasses.

 Beyond the fact that glass and plastic pollute the planet, someone else in need could use your old glasses.
 There are many options for getting rid of old eyeglasses, so throwing them in the garbage should not be one.